 Baby bottle sterilizers can be divided into three types according to their disinfection methods: high-temperature steam disinfection, mercury lamp ultraviolet disinfection, and LED ultraviolet disinfection.

-High-temperature steam disinfection: This method primarily involves adding water to a base, and using the resulting steam, which reaches a temperature of 120℃, to sterilize the baby bottles.
+High-temperature steam disinfection: This method primarily involves adding water to a base, and using the resulting steam, which reaches a temperature of 120℃, to sterilize the baby bottles, which is also the working principle of the bottle steamer.
 However, this method can only be used for items with high heat resistance, such as baby bottles, toys, dishes, and cups, and is not suitable for sterilizing items such as masks and keys.

 Mercury lamp ultraviolet disinfection: This method uses ultraviolet radiation from a mercury lamp to disinfect baby bottles.
 The mercury lamp is similar to the ones used in classrooms in the 80s and 90s.
 This technology has been developed in China for many years and is mature, but it has a slow preheating time and produces mercury vapor.

 LED ultraviolet disinfection: This is a relatively new ultraviolet disinfection technology that has emerged in the past few years.
 This technology uses small bulbs that are the size of fingernails.
 It has a fast preheating speed, is green and safe, and may replace mercury lamp disinfection in the future.

 Key points for selecting a sterilizer based on disinfection methods:

 For those with a general budget who only want to use it to sterilize baby bottles, a sterilizer that uses high-temperature steam disinfection is recommended.